Mercedes-Benz Sprinter: North America

-The first generation (VA chassis) North American Sprinter was launched for the 2002 model year in the U.S. and was originally branded as a Freightliner.
-In 2003, it received Dodge branding, as DaimlerChrysler chose to replace the aging Dodge Ram van with the Sprinter rather than redesign it.
-After 2003, they were sold concurrently under the Freightliner and Dodge nameplates, and were identical except for minor styling details and badging.
-DaimlerChrysler chose not to badge the Sprinter as a Mercedes-Benz, because it felt the utilitarian Sprinter would interfere with the luxury image that the Mercedes-Benz brand had in North America, and instead used the Freightliner and Dodge nameplates, as both of those brands had more experience selling trucks and commercial vehicles.
+The first generation (VA chassis) Sprinter was launched in North America for the 2002 model year and was originally badged as a Freightliner.
+In 2003 it received Dodge branding as DaimlerChrysler chose to replace the aging Dodge Ram van with the Sprinter.
+After 2003 they were sold concurrently under the Freightliner and Dodge nameplates and were identical except for minor styling details and badging.
+DaimlerChrysler chose to not badge the Sprinter as a Mercedes-Benz because they felt the utilitarian Sprinter would interfere with the luxury image that Mercedes-Benz has in North America, whereas Freightliner and Dodge have more experience selling trucks and commercial vehicles.

 Cargo versions of the Sprinter were manufactured in Düsseldorf, Germany, partially disassembled, and then shipped to a Freightliner factory in Gaffney, South Carolina, where they were reassembled.
 The cargo versions, classified as light trucks, are subject to the 25% chicken tax if imported as a complete unit, which is avoided by the disassembly and importation as a semi knock-down kit, with subsequent reassembly in the U.S. Passenger vans were not subject to the same tax classifications and were imported as an assembled unit through Mercedes-Benz in Jacksonville, Florida.

-2002–2003 Sprinters sold in North America were only available with the 2.7L OM612 inline-5 diesel engine, and were only available in 49 states as it was not compliant with CARB emissions standards; 2004–2006 models used the OM647 engine, which replaced the OM612's air-cooled EGR valve with a water-cooled unit, among other changes, which made the 2004–2006 Sprinters CARB-compliant.
+2002–2003 Sprinters sold in North America were only available with the 2.7L OM612 inline-5 diesel engine and were only available in 49 states because it was not compliant with CARB emissions standards; 2004–2006 models used the OM647 engine which replaced the OM612's air-cooled EGR valve with a water-cooled unit, among other changes, which made the 2004–2006 Sprinters CARB-compliant.
 The only transmission offered in North America was the 5-speed 5G-Tronic transmission.

 The product was launched and supported by DaimlerChrysler Vans LLC, a small division based in Huntersville, North Carolina.
 Key individuals from DaimlerChrysler Commercial Vehicle Division and Freightliner Trucks were selected to spearhead the effort and made up the bulk of the division.
 DaimlerChrysler Vans LLC retained sole responsibility for the North American Sprinter market until the sales, service and parts support responsibilities were absorbed by Chrysler Commercial Vehicle Division in 2004.
 Nearly all of the original staff were retained, though the base of operations shifted from North Carolina to Auburn Hills, Michigan.